Olaplex No.8 review: everything you need to know about this miracle mask

 • None for us!

-Its full name is Olaplex No.8 Bond Intense Moisture Mask—but goes by Olaplex No.8 for short—and it is a highly concentrated repair mask.
-Just one push on the airless pump will dispense the right amount of product to add shine and body as well as throwing copious amounts of moisture at frazzled, damaged hair when the cuticle is open.
+Olaplex No.8 is a highly concentrated repair mask; one push on the airless pump will dispense the right amount of product to add shine and body as well as infusing copious amounts of moisture into frazzled, damaged hair when the cuticle is open.

-A cursory scan of the ingredients list reveals nourishing ingredients you're more than likely to find from the best moisturizer for dry skin.
-There is hyaluronic acid, a moisture-attracting molecule that holds 1,000 times its weight in water; ceramides for locking in that hydration; and oils including avocado and rice bran oils.
+A cursory scan of the ingredients list yields nourishing ingredients that you're more than likely to find from the best moisturizer for dry skin.
+There's hyaluronic acid, a moisture-attracting molecule that holds 1,000 times its weight in water; ceramides for locking in that hydration; and oils including avocado and rice bran oils.

-And of course, there is a generous helping of that famous (if unpronounceable) bis-aminopropyl diglycol dimaleate molecule.
+And of course, there is a generous helping of that famous—if difficult to pronounce—bis-aminopropyl diglycol dimaleate molecule, which repairs broken bonds in the hair.

 Olaplex No 8